Help for Brisbane’s First Homebuyers!

 5. Government incentives for first home buyers – Are you eligible?

-The Queensland Government offers first homebuyers a $20,000 cash incentive to buy (or build) a BRAND NEW property.
-The grant will be available until at least 30 June 2018 and applies to home purchases up to $750,000.
+State Government – First Homebuyers Grant: The Queensland Government offers first homebuyers a $20,000 cash incentive to buy (or build) a BRAND NEW property.
+The grant applies to home purchases up to $750,000.
+There were no changes to the first home owner grant in the recent State Budget (and the grant is still available after 30 June 2019).
 For more information click here

 A few last important tips.
 Keep emotions under control particularly if you are buying your property at auction.
 Stress can have a huge impact on your actions, particularly in a high-pressure situation.
 Make sure you make an informed decision to avoid spending more than you can afford on a property that you doesn’t necessarily suit!